ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

   ```

 > [!TIP]
-> To see real-world examples of fingerprints, check out the [ReVanced Patches](https://github.com/revanced/revanced-patches) repository.
+> To see real-world examples of fingerprints, check out the repository for [ReVanced Patches](https://github.com/revanced/revanced-patches).

 ## ⏭️ What's next